-A system of annual assurance reporting by Directors within arc21 continues to be in place and these signed assurance statements form part of the evidence to enable the sign-off of the Annual Governance Statement by the Chief Financial Officer.
+A system of annual assurance reporting by Directors within arc21 continues to be in place, and these signed assurance statements form part of the evidence to enable the sign-off of the Annual Governance Statement by the Chief Financial Officer (CFO).
+The duties of this post are included within those of the Acting Chief Executive.

-• undertaking the core functions of an audit committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities arc21 has an Audit Committee with a terms of reference and agreed programme of work.
-The Audit Committee provides an independent assurance on the adequacy of arc21's risk management framework and associated control environment.
+• undertaking the core functions of an audit committee, as identified in CIPFA's Audit Committees - Practical Guidance for Local Authorities arc21 has an Audit Committee with a Terms of Reference and agreed Programme of Work.
+Following LGR, the Audit Committee was reconstituted and, in this capacity, it continues to provide an independent assurance on the adequacy of arc21's risk management framework and associated control environment.
 It provides an independent scrutiny of the organisation's financial and non-financial performance to the extent that it exposes it to risk and weakens the control environment.
-The Committee also oversees the financial reporting process and met four times during 2021/22.
+The Committee also oversees the financial reporting process and met four times during 2022/23.

-Following Local Government Reform, the Audit Committee was reconstituted and risk and governance training was provided to Members.
-In addition, the Audit Committee's terms of reference are regularly reviewed and were last updated in September 2021.
+Regular risk and governance training is provided to Members.
+In addition, the Audit Committee's Terms of Reference are regularly reviewed every Committee cycle and were last updated in March 2023.

-• ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful

-In accordance with the functions delegated to the Acting Chief Executive in the Scheme of Delegation, the Acting Chief Executive and Directors are responsible for, within their area of responsibility, ensuring that staff conduct its business in accordance within the law and proper standards, and that public money, for which they are responsible, is safeguarded and properly accounted for, and used economically, efficiently and effectively.
+• ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful responsibility, ensuring that staff conduct their business in accordance within the law and proper standards, and that public money, for which they are responsible, is safeguarded and properly accounted for, and used economically, efficiently and effectively.